CartoDB/Windshaft-cartodb/docs/named_maps.md

 # Named Maps

-Named maps are essentially the same as anonymous maps except the MapConfig is stored on the server, and the map is given a unique name.
-You can create named maps from private data, and users without an API Key can view your Named Map (while keeping your data private).
-The Named map workflow consists of making a call to your database, referencing a table, inserting your variables into the template where placeholders are defined, and creating custom queries.
+Named Maps are essentially the same as Anonymous Maps except the MapConfig is stored on the server, and the map is given a unique name.
+You can create Named Maps from private data, and users without an API Key can view your Named Map (while keeping your data private).

+The Named Map workflow consists of uploading a MapConfig file to CartoDB servers, to select data from your CartoDB user database by using SQL.
+The response back from the API provides the name of your MapConfig as a template map; which you can then use to create your Named Map details, or fetch XYZ tiles directly for Named Maps.
+You can use also the MapConfig that you uploaded to create a map using [CartoDB.js](#use-cartodbjs-to-create-named-maps) for Named Maps.

-The main two differences compared to anonymous maps are:
+The main differences, compared to Anonymous Maps, is that Named Maps include:

-- **auth layer**
+- **auth token**
-  This allows you to control who is able to see the map based on a token auth
+  This allows you to control who is able to see the map based on an auth token, and create a secure Named Map with password-protection.

 - **templates**
-  Since the MapConfig is static it can contain some variables so the client can modify the map's appearance using those variables.

-Template maps are persistent with no preset expiration.
-They can only be created or deleted by a CartoDB user with a valid API_KEY (see auth section).
+  The MapConfig generated template map is static and contains placeholders, enabling you to modify your map's appearance by using variables.
+Templates maps are persistent with no preset expiration.
+They can only be created, or deleted, by a CartoDB user with a valid API KEY (See [auth argument](#arguments)).

+  Uploading a MapConfig produces a template map for your Named Maps.
+Such as MapConfigs are uploaded to the server, "template".json files are uploaded to the server for Named Maps.

-**Note:** There is a limit of 4,096 named maps allowed per account.
-If you need to create more Named maps, it is recommended to use templates.
+**Note:** There is a limit of 4,096 Named Maps allowed per account.
+If you need to create more Named Maps, it is recommended to use template maps instead of uploading multiple [Named Map MapConfigs](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/#named-map-layer-options).

 ## Create